weka/setup-dlang/README.md

 ## Changes from v1

+You can now specify `gdc` or `gdc-<version>` as inputs to this action, with the caveat that they only work on Linux runners.

+Introduces the `DMD` variable which will point to the dmd wrapper of the selected compiler.
+For example if you install `ldc-1.37.0` then `DC` will point to `<extracted_path>/ldc2` and `DMD` will point to `<extracted_path>/ldmd2`
+This variable is setup for all compilers, automatically.

-The most important change is the `$DC` environment variable becoming an absolute path instead of only the filename.
+The most breaking change is the `$DC` environment variable becoming an absolute path instead of only the filename.
 Depending on how it is used in scripts care must be taken to properly quote it especially on windows to avoid the `\` character being lost.

 DMD versions prior to `dmd-2.072` will no longer install dub automatically.